nergalex/f5-aks-kic-lab/source/class2/class2.rst

-Lab 1 - Ingress resource + WAF
+lab 1 - Ingress + WAF
 ##########################################################

 In this class, we will deploy a modern application (Arcadia Finance app) with modern tools in a modern environment.